 Five ingredients and two steps are all that’s needed to make this carrot juice.

-Wash (thoroughly), and prep all your fruits and veggies (Images 1-3) as per your juicer’s instructions and juice away (Images 4-6).
+Thoroughly wash and prep all your fruits and vegetables (Images 1-3) according to your juicer’s instructions, then let the juicing magic begin (Images 4-6).

 Ingredients